kthapa101/lab-01-template/README.md

 ## About Markdown

-We use Markdown extensively in these recitations.
+We use Markdown extensively in these labs.
 Markdown is a great way to easily add formatting to simple text documents.

 Here is a [cheatsheet] for markdown syntax.

-You will notice in the recitation documents that you can format mathematical expressions in markdown.
+You will notice in the lab documents that you can format mathematical expressions in markdown.
 To do so, wrap them in dollar signs.
 You can use [latex syntax] within the dollar signs.

 For example, the run time of our first example, linear search, this semester is $c_1n + c_2n + c_4 \in O(n)$.